Comparative analysis of phase-field and intrinsic cohesive zone models for fracture simulations in multiphase materials with interfaces: Investigation of the influence of the microstructure on the fracture properties: Results

 \subsubsection{Standard phase-field fracture}

-In the present analysis, a sensitivity study focusing on the length scale parameter \(l_{c}\) is performed using a 2D benchmark model within the framework of the AT2 standard phase-field fracture model.
-In this study, all parameters are held constant, with the single variable \(l_{c}\) systematically increased in the range from 0.3 mm to 0.6 mm.
-Figure \ref{spfm} displays the simulated fracture paths for various \(l_{c}\) values.
-For these simulations, a mesh size of 0.1 mm was selected for finite element analyses.
-From analyzing of the reaction force-displacement curves shown in Figure \ref{lc_spfm}, two distinct features are evident:
+In this analysis, a sensitivity study of the length scale parameter \(l_{c}\) is performed using a 2D benchmark model within the AT2 standard phase-field fracture framework.
+All parameters are held constant while \(l_{c}\) is systematically varied between 0.1 mm and 0.2 mm.
+Figure~\ref{spfm} shows the simulated fracture paths for different \(l_{c}\) values, with a mesh size of 0.05 mm used in the finite element analysis.
+The reaction force-displacement curves, as shown in Figure~\ref{lc_spfm}, reveal two key observations consistent with \citet{nguyen2016choice}.
+Firstly, an increase in \(l_{c}\) leads to a reduction in the peak reaction force.
+Secondly, across different \(l_{c}\) values, a sharp decline in reaction force is observed after the peak, with only a small increase in displacement.